-Materials: The Holy Bible (NRSV)
+Materials: The Holy Bible (NRSV),

 - A. Opening Worship - 1.
 Welcome time.
 Greet each other a "Happy Sunday!" - 2.
 Opening prayer: Loving God, thank you for this beautiful Sunday morning.
 Thank you that we can come to You at any time and feel Your presence.
-Empower us to do our responsibility of telling others about the truth of Jesus' Resurrection.
-Always be with us the church as we continue to do Your ministry.
+Help us to do our responsibility of telling others about the truth of Jesus' Resurrection.
+Always be with us the church as we continue to do your ministry.
 Be with us as we live a new life that is always acceptable to You.
 In Jesus' name we pray.
 Amen. - 3.
-Sing "We've a Story to Tell to the Nations"
+Sing "We are the Church"